 The free BeardedSpice application can run in the background to control web-based media players.
-If it's running when you select a supported browser (Safari, Chrome, or Vivaldi) as your source, Airfoil will communicate with BeardedSpice to provide metadata and remote control of the audio in the browser.
+If it's running when you select a supported browser (Safari or Chrome) as your source, Airfoil will communicate with BeardedSpice to provide metadata and remote control of the audio in the browser.

 For more details, and a list of supported websites, see the BeardedSpice page.

-The following applications provide Airfoil with metadata, but cannot be remote controlled:
+The following applications provide Airfoil with some amount of metadata (track titles and/or album art), but cannot be remote controlled:

-The following applications can be remote controlled by Airfoil, but do not provide metadata:← Airfoil for Mac Support
+The following applications can be remote controlled by Airfoil, but do not provide metadata: